 This dip is so good you will want to eat it by the spoonfuls.
 Dip it, thin it for a salad dressing or add it to your chicken salad.

-FOODS THAT HEAL IN THIS RECIPE:
+GOOD FOR YOU FOODS IN THIS RECIPE:

 Greek Yogurt – Unsweetened, full fat Greek yogurt is one of the healthiest yogurts that you could add to your diet as a diabetic as it’s very low in sugar and contains a very high amount of protein.
 Rich in Vitamin D, it is protein-rich and stabilizes blood sugar while soothing inflammation.
 It also reduces stress on the overall immune system.
 Pair this with some fresh berries and flaxseeds or sliced almonds for the perfect snack to help control your blood sugar levels.
 Substitute Greek yogurt for sour cream in all your recipes.